HR6 FAQ's

 4. What is this Body?

 The body is an original without nostalgia or brand allegiance; we call it "Kato."
-A name we chose for the association with the racing nickname of Howe founder Ed Howe.
+A name we chose for its association with the racing nickname of Howe founder Ed Howe.
 The body merges modern compact sports car dimensions with timeless U.S. muscle car accents.
 It is a Howe design, and Howe owns the molds, so manufacturing can move anywhere that meets the cost and logistical requirements.

 5. Where can you race an HR6?